 - MP3 of Movement III at the Manhattan Beach Music site

 - Florida: VI

 To submit a performance please join The Wind Repertory Project

-- University of California, Santa Barbara, Wind Ensemble (Paul Bambach, conductor) - 3 March 2011
+- University of Alabama (Tuscaloosa) Wind Ensemble (Kenneth Ozzello, conductor) – 22 March 2018

 Works for Winds by this Composer

 - Blue Shades (1996)